-John Powell rented an apartment in the brown brick high-rise at 4700 South Lake Park Avenue for nearly 25 years before he sent a letter to his landlord requesting a long litany of repairs to his decaying unit.
+John Powell rented an apartment in the brown brick high-rise at 4700 South Lake Park Avenue for nearly 25 years before sending a letter to his landlord requesting a litany of repairs to his decaying unit.
 Although the Chicago Residential Landlord and Tenant Ordinance articulates a procedure by which a tenant may withhold rent if certain repairs are not made, Mr. Powell failed to follow that procedure with exactitude.
 Specifically, he deducted $167 in rent (about one-quarter of the monthly payment) before the landlord’s 14-day period for making repairs expired.
 The landlord made the requested repairs and promptly filed an action for eviction based on the failure to pay all rent due before the end of the five-day grace period.
 Mr. Powell raised retaliatory eviction as a defense.

 The trial court held that the ordinance grants the landlord 14 days to make requested repairs and that Mr. Powell failed to follow the correct procedure by deducting rent too early.
 Then it struck down the retaliatory eviction defense because, having found that Mr. Powell was in arrears on rent, he could not claim retaliatory eviction.